-a.
+- a.
 Each unit RSO/RPA must maintain an updated inventory of RAM located in the work area.
 The inventory will include:

-- (1) Item Nomenclature.
+- (1) Item Nomenclature

-- (2) National Stock Number (NSN).
+- (2) National Stock Number (NSN)

-- (3) Radioactive Source ID Number.
+- (3) Radioactive Source Identification Number

-- (4) Radioisotope.
+- (4) Radioisotope

-- (5) Chemical and Physical Form.
+- (5) Chemical and Physical Form

-- (6) Activity (in curries) and Date Determined.
+- (6) Activity (in curies) and Date Determined

-- (7) Location.
+- (7) Location

-- (8) Custodians Name.
+- (8) Custodian Name

-b.
+- b.
 Each operation involving RAM must have an SOP specifically tailored for the operation being conducted.
 At a minimum, the SOP will include:

-- (1) The purpose and objective of the SOP.
+- (1) The purpose and objective of the SOP

-- (2) Applicability.
+- (2) Applicability

-- (3) Responsibilities.
+- (3) Responsibilities

-- (4) Procurement.
+- (4) Procurement

-- (5) Storage.
+- (5) Storage

-- (6) Inventory.
+- (6) Inventory

-- (7) Surveillance.
+- (7) Surveillance

-- (8) References.
+- (8) References

-c.
-Each operation possessing an XRF analyzer(s) shall establish a standard operating and emergency procedures.
-At a minimum, the SOP will include:

-(1) A statement of the maximum potential radiation exposure rates expected per design specifications.

-(2) A warning not to bypass interlocks.

-(3) A warning not to point the device in the direction of any body parts.

-(4) A requirement not to hold any samples being analyzed.

-(5) A requirement that the device only be operated when a sample is in place (i.e., no open air exposures) except as recommended by the manufacturer when performing interlock checks.

-(6) A requirement that all maintenance and repairs other than exterior cleaning and routine maintenance consistent with manufacturer's recommendations must be performed by the manufacturer of the device.

-(7) A requirement that the device(s) be returned to the manufacturer every 2 years for maintenance and operability checks of interlocks.

-(8) A requirement for initial training and refresher training (see Section 13.2.2.4) of reference (c).

-(9) A requirement to maintain a utilization log in accordance with Section 2.26.15 or 2.26.16 of reference (c), as applicable.

-(10) Utilization logs shall be maintained for the device indefinitely.

-d.
+- c.
 Safety Procedures (including specifics for use and handling).
 Safety procedures in the SOP will include:

-- (1) Specific Purpose.
+- (1) Specific Purpose

-- (2) Philosophy.
+- (2) Philosophy

-- (3) Safety Rules.
+- (3) Safety Rules

-- (4) Instructions to Personnel.
+- (4) Instructions to Personnel

-- (5) Radiation Protection Standards.

-- (6) Surveys.

-- (7) Caution Signs.

-- (8) Labels and Signals.

-(9) Radiological Procedures and Reporting.

-e.
-A radiation emergency can occur where RAM or radiationproducing equipment is used, stored, or transported.
+- (5) Radiation Protection Standards - (6) Surveys - (7) Caution Signs - (8) Labels and Signals - (9) Radiological Procedures and Reporting - d.
+A radiation emergency can occur where RAM or radiation producing equipment is used, stored, or transported.
 Emergency plans are included in the NRMP application.
-Emergency plans include:

-(1) Identified procedures constituting an emergency.

-(2) Priority list of individuals, departments, and regulatory officials to be notified, IRSM, RADCON, RASO.

-(3) Steps to control radiological exposure.

-(4) Actions necessary to abate the radiation hazard.
+Emergency plans include: - (1) Identified procedures constituting an emergency - (2) Priority list of individuals, departments, and regulatory officials to be notified: IRSM, RADCON, NAVSEA DET RASO - (3) Steps to control radiological exposure - (4) Actions necessary to abate the radiation hazard - e.

-f.
 Emergency plans shall be reviewed annually, updated if necessary, and tested via drills/exercises under realistic conditions.

-g.
+The XRF Analyzer Emergency plan is in enclosure (2). - f.
 Per reference (b), each licensee shall post current copies of the Federal regulations contained in parts 19 and 20, operating procedures applicable to licensed activities, any notice of violation involving radiological working conditions, proposed imposition of civil penalty, or other actions by the NRC.
-If posting of a document is not practical, a notice may be posted which describes the document and states where it may be examined.
+If posting of a document is not practical, a notice may be posted which describes the document and states where it may be examined. - g.

-h.
 The NRC Form 3, Notice to Employees, must be posted in all areas where RAM is used or stored.
-The required form can be acquired from the cognizant RSO or IRSM or at the RADCON website: http://www.logcom.marines.mil/Centers/GeneralStaff/LSMC/radcon/radcone ntersite/formsdocs.aspx.
+The required form can be acquired from the cognizant RSO or IRSM.